tesseract-one/ScaleCodec.swift/README.md

 ### Classes and Structures

-`ScaleEncodable` and `ScaleDecodable` should be implemented for classes and structures. `ScaleEncoder` and  `ScaleDecoder` has helpers methods for standard containers and types.
+`ScaleEncodable` and `ScaleDecodable` should be implemented for classes and structures. `ScaleEncoder` and  `ScaleDecoder` have helpers methods for standard containers and types.

 ```Swift
 import ScaleCodec